Assault on Copenhagen (1659): Opposing forces

+Map of Copenhagen on 11 February 1650.

 After the Copenhageners had withstood about six months of siege, bombardments and attacks, the Swedes attempted to take the city by a grand assault, as a prolonged siege no longer offered any hope of success now that the sea lanes had been opened by the Dutch.
 Danish spies learned that the attack was to take place on the night of 10 February, and warned the Copenhageners who planned their defences and stockpiled weapons and ammunition.

 The walls of Copenhagen bristled with about 300 pieces of cannon, mortars and other artillery, while a diverse mixture of weapons, ranging from muskets and arquebuses to morningstars, scythes, boiling water and tar had been readied for action.
 Craftsmen, students and other civilians were divided into nine companies, and each of these companies was allocated a part of the wall to defend.
 The professional soldiers were stationed at the outer field works, Kastellet and Slotsholmen.
 The Dutch had a force of 2000 soldiers in the city.
 The Swedish army consisted of about 8,000 professional soldiers, while the Danish forces, a mixture of professionals, militia and raw civilians, were of an equal number.